Ale-Deto04/PARCO-Computing-2026-243644/openmp/README.md

 ### Execute on UniTn HPC cluster

-#### Parallel execution
+#### Sequential execution

-1. Download and edit the `data/parallel_pbs_template.pbs`.
+1. Download and edit the `data/sequential_pbs_template.pbs`.
 Set the proper `#PBS` parameters according to your resources requirements, specifically:
 - `# Job name` (line 4): job name on the cluster
 - `# Output and error files path` (lines 7 - 8): path to the `stdout` and `stderr` output file
 - `# Queue name` (line 11): `short_cpuQ` by default
 - `# Maximum wall time` (line 14): in the format `HH:MM:SS`
-- `# Number of nodes, cpus and memory` (line 17)
+- `# Number of nodes, cpus and memory` (line 17): one cpu by default

-2. Edit environment variables `THREADS` (line 26) and `SCHEDULING` (line 27) in order to explicitly define the omp threads number and the scheduling policy used by the program.

-3. Finally edit the absolute paths to matrices (line 62) and **move or copy the pbs to the source code folder**.
+2. Finally edit the absolute paths to matrices (line 62) and **move or copy the pbs to the source code folder**.

-Go to the source code folder and execute:
+3. Go to the source code folder and execute:

 ```bash
 qsub pbs_template.pbs